timothyclarke/kvm-packer-kubernetes/README.md

     --> qemu: VM files in directory: build
     ```

+6. Change the `ubuntu` user password.
+After all it is mentioned in this repo a number of times

-6. Image are ready to use, please note that the size might be too small.
+7. Image are ready to use, please note that the size might be too small.
 You could resize the image with following command `qemu-img resize <IMAGE_FILE> +DESIRED_SIZE`.
 Let say we want `kubernetes-1584350145.qcow2` which currently has 6GB size, resized to 100GB, then the command will be:

     ```
     qemu-img resize kubernetes-1584350145.qcow2 +92G